chillcicada/nixos-config/README.md

   - `default.nix`: the default configuration for home-manager.
   - `minimal.nix`: the minimal configuration for home-manager.
 - `hosts`: the host-specific configurations.
-  - `<machine>/`: the configurations for a specific machine.
+  - `<machine>`: the configurations for a specific machine.
   - `default.nix`: the import configuration for all hosts.
   - `vars.nix`: the shared variables used in the host configurations.
 - `justfile`: the file that contains the recipes for the `just` command.
-- `LICENSE`: the license file for the repo.
+- `LICENSE`: the license file.
 - `modules`: contains the reusable top-level modules for different purposes.
 - `README.md`: this file.
-- `treefmt.toml`: the configuration file for `treefmt`, a tool to format the directory tree.
+- `treefmt.toml`: the configuration file for `treefmt`, used to format the repo.

 ## Miscellaneous